intel/dffml/CONTRIBUTING.md

 Generic best practices for poly-repo maintainers and contributors. 👩🌟🛠️

-This doc details the DFFML upstream default strategic plans and principles for entites our code repository federates with.
+This doc details the DFFML upstream default strategic plans and principles for entities our code repository federates with.
 We treat this document as the community's default policy, you or the organizations you are engaged with MAY apply additional context dependent policies.
-Using these methodologies N entities without previous information about each other can successfully establish trust within previously unknown execution contexts and successfully collaberate towards shared goals (software development).
-These methods foster invovation, preserve entity agency and alignement to strategic plans, principles, and values across this poly-repo ecosystem and other concurrent repositories / work.
+Using these methodologies N entities without previous information about each other can successfully establish trust within previously unknown execution contexts and successfully collaborate towards shared goals (software development).
+These methods foster innovation, preserve entity agency and alignment to strategic plans, principles, and values across this poly-repo ecosystem and other concurrent repositories / work.
-These methodolgioes are practiced to maintain trust, security, and alignment with community goals.
+These methodologies are practiced to maintain trust, security, and alignment with community goals.

 When there is no contact with an entity, we block all attempts at federating new data events.
 This applies both directly and when detected through bill of materials (BOM) graph analysis